thenativeweb/vagrant-node/README.md

 As we regularly use MongoDB and RabbitMQ, the ports `27017` and `28017` respectively `5672` and `15672` have already been setup for port forwarding, but both servers are not installed by default.
 We recommend using ready-made Docker images, such as [tutum/mongodb](https://github.com/tutumcloud/tutum-docker-mongodb) and [tutum/rabbitmq](https://github.com/tutumcloud/tutum-docker-rabbitmq).

-For debugging running Docker containers, [docker-enter](https://github.com/jpetazzo/nsenter) has been installed.
-To enter a running container run the following command.

-    $ docker-enter <containerid>

 ## License

 The MIT License (MIT)